-Deformable template matching models have been applied to a variety of image recognition and analysis applications with success [McInerney et al. 1996, Jain et al. 1996,1998, Escolano et al., 1997, Fisker et al. 2000].
-They enjoy not only the flexibility of a parameterized model, but also can be explained in a Bayesian framework.
+Deformable template matching models have been applied to a variety of image recognition and analysis applications with success [13, 14, 15, 16, 17].
+They not only enjoy the flexibility of a parameterized model, but also can be explained in a Bayesian framework.
 Even though the attached eggs could be partially obscured by shadows and/or by the worm body, or partially laid, they share many common characteristics.
-They tend to have oval shapes, and are generally brighter in the middle and darker around the boundary.
-The eggs are more or less similar in size.
-These characteristics make them ideal for the elliptic deformable templates.